guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 we'll cover:

 * the seven core data types in Sass
-* and how we can use maths to manipulate these various values
+* and how we can manipulate these various values

 ## Data Types